First, are you a pasta LOVER? Yeah, me too.

 All that nastiness is enough to almost ruin a perfectly tasty plate of pasta for us isn’t it?

-A while ago, I saw that Vita Spelt pasta was having a big sale, so I got a great deal on that whole box of goodies that you see in the picture above.
+A while ago, I saw that some Spelt pasta I like was on sale, so I got a great deal on that whole box of goodies that you see in the picture above.
 Why did I do that knowing what I know?
 Because I love pasta, like I said, and so do Kent and the kids.
 And I don’t love the sprouted grain pasta OR the rice pasta, none that I’ve tried so far anyway.

 But also because I found out some stuff…